languel/cloudglsl/cloud-shader-web/README.md

 Feel free to experiment with these parameters to create different cloud effects.

+## MIDI Control

+The cloud shader can be controlled using external MIDI devices:

+- **MIDI Protocol**: Uses the Web MIDI API to receive Control Change (CC) messages
+- **Parameter Mapping**: Each shader parameter is mapped to a specific MIDI CC number (0-20)
+- **Temporal Smoothing**: MIDI input (0-127) is smoothed over time for higher precision control
+- **Adjustable Interpolation**: Control how quickly parameters respond to MIDI changes (0-10 seconds)
+- **Manual Override**: UI controls take precedence when manually adjusted

+For details on the MIDI implementation, refer to:
+- `doc/MIDI_control_protocol.md` - Full documentation of CC mappings
+- `doc/EXECUTIVE_SUMMARY.md` - Technical overview of the implementation

+### MIDI Requirements

+- Requires Chrome or Edge browser (Web MIDI API support)
+- Any standard MIDI controller that can send CC messages
+- No additional software needed - direct browser connection

 ## Keyboard Shortcuts

 - **Alt+U**: Toggle the entire UI on/off.